ayr-ton/awesome-geek-podcasts/README.md

 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [BSDTalk](http://bsdtalk.blogspot.com/) - Talking about the BSD family of free operating systems.
 * [Build Phase](http://buildphase.fm/) - Build Phase is a weekly technical podcast discussing iOS development and design.
 * [Choose Linux](https://chooselinux.show/) - The show that captures the excitement of discovering Linux.
+(Ceased production 2020)
 * [Citizen Cosmos](https://www.citizencosmos.space/) - A podcast discovering the masterminds of the Cosmos blockchain ecosystem and web3 .
 * [Cloudcast](http://www.thecloudcast.net/) - Award-winning podcast on all things, Cloud Computing, AWS Ecosystem, OpenSource, DevOps, AppDev, SaaS and SDN.
 * [CMOS](https://code-maven.com/cmos) - The Code-Maven Open Source podcast helps you become familiar with a wide range of projects by interviewing users or developers of these projects.